|Rewards Rating:||4.3 / 5|

 - Extended warranty – On eligible warranties of five years or less, you can add up to two years to the original manufacturer’s warranty.

-Another plus for the Ascend card – it is offered by American Express, who has one of the best customer service reputations among credit card issuers.
+Another plus for the Surpass card – it is offered by American Express, who has one of the best customer service reputations among credit card issuers.
 In J.D.
 Power’s 2018 customer satisfaction survey, Amex scored 830, ranking second among 11 issuers.
 Their app also rates well among users, rating 4.3 out of 5 in the Google Play Store and 4.9 of out 5 in the Apple App Store.

-The Hilton Honors Ascend is recommended for users with good to excellent credit (above 670), so make sure you meet those qualifications before you apply.
+The Hilton Honors Surpass is recommended for users with good to excellent credit (above 670), so make sure you meet those qualifications before you apply.
 Additionally, American Express reserves the right to consider how many cards you have open at a time when reviewing your application.
 Though there is no hard-and-fast rule on how many accounts you can have open, we recommend you stay under five open cards at a time.

 Hilton Honors American Express Card